Winterbourne Boys' Academy: War memorial

 There was a war memorial in the building commemorating two former Masters and 50 old boys.
 The first pupils of the school were just of an age to serve in World War I. Although the memorial itself is now lost, the inscription is known (links are to known entries at the Commonwealth War Graves Commission website):

 Centenary celebrations

 In the summer of 2007, the schools on the site joined in celebrations to mark the centenary of the schools' opening.
 This culminated in the unveiling of a plaque by the Mayor of Croydon in front of the pupils of all three schools, followed by the mass release of balloons.

 Conversion to an academy

 A consultation was held (ending in Spring 2014) about the conversion of the school to an academy with Platanos Trust.
 The conversion to an academy occurred 1 April 2014, in line with the date proposed for this conversion by the Department for Education.
-The was later renamed Winterbourne Boys' Academy.
+The school was later renamed Winterbourne Boys' Academy.